Some Pinners are having trouble seeing their boards when using Safari. Is this impacting you? Let us know

 We want people to find the content that they’re expecting to find on Pinterest, which is why there are checkmarks next to certain notable names like celebrities, brands or media.
 The goal of this checkmark is to help people to find the accounts they’re looking for (for example, you should be able to easily distinguish Abraham Lincoln’s Pinterest account from the Pinterest account for an Abraham Lincoln fan site.)

-If you want to help Pinners know you’re a trustworthy source, add your logo as your profile picture and make sure you've confirmed your website (Remember that confirming your website and verifying your profile are separate).
-For other tips on how to build your brand and get discovered on Pinterest (hint: add the Pin It button to your website), check out business.pinterest.com.
+If you want to help Pinners know you’re a trustworthy source, add your logo as your profile picture and make sure you've claimed your website (Remember that claiming your website and verifying your profile are separate).
+For other tips on how to build your brand and get discovered on Pinterest (hint: add the Save button to your website), check out business.pinterest.com.

 We’ve removed these checkmarks because we’ve heard loud and clear that in search results, the checkmark was misleading.
 Now, checkmarks indicate notable names like celebrities, brands or media.